 Over the course of 2016, NN Group reviewed its system of governance and considered improvements to its control framework.
 As a result, an updated system of governance was put in place as of January 2017.
-Framework improvements will be implemented over the course of 2017.
+Framework improvements were implemented over the course of 2017.

-This chapter sets out the governance and control framework effective in 2016.
+This chapter sets out the governance and control framework effective in 2017.